LuxuryBoosts/Discord-Token-Generator/README.md

 The Generator Creates Email Verified Tokens from Temp-Mail Websites.

 THE GENERATOR ITSSELF ISN'T AUTOMATED, IT FILLS IN ALL THE INFO, YOU AS THE USER ARE REQUIRED TO FINISH THE CAPATCHA

+Getting Really Good Feedback for this, People asking about when it'll be fully automated.

+At 50 Stars, im dropping it.